chwello/chwello/README.md

 # 💫 About Me:
 Hello there! 👋 I'm Fretchel Gerarman, a passionate Information Technology student with a love for designing and coding.
-I specialize in front-end development, and I'm always eager to dive into new technologies and challenges.<br><br>🤝 I’m looking for help with web development.<br>🌱 I’m currently learning<br>- Advanced CSS techniques and REACT JS.<br><br>Feel free to connect and let's build something amazing together! 🚀
+I specialize in front-end development, and I'm always eager to dive into new technologies and challenges.<br><br>🤝 I’m looking for help with web development.<br>🌱 I’m currently learning<br>- Advanced CSS techniques and REACT JS.<br>-UI/UX<br><br>Feel free to connect and let's build something amazing together! 🚀

 ## 🌐 Socials: